Search for a rare disease

 The birth prevalence in Europe is estimated at 1/50,000-1/30,000.
 The introduction of neonatal screening programs based on tandem mass spectrometry has revealed a high frequency of this disorder, and it now appears to be the most common organic aciduria in some populations.

 3-MCCD is due to mutations in the MCCC1 (3q27.1) or MCCC2 (5q12-q13) genes.
-These two genes encode the alpha and beta units of the mitochondrial enzyme 3-MCC, which catalyzes the fourth step in the leucine catabolic pathway.
+These two genes encode MCCase subunit alpha and MCCase subunit beta, which together catalyze the fourth step in the leucine catabolic pathway.
 Mutations in these genes lead to reduced or absent 3-MCC activity, thereby allowing the toxic byproducts of leucine processing to build up and cause clinical symptoms.
-Evidence is emerging that consanguity with homozygosity for damaging mutations in a second rare disease gene may be associated with non-specific severe phenotypes of 3-MCCD.
+Evidence is emerging that consanguinity with homozygosity for damaging mutations in a second rare disease gene may be associated with non-specific severe phenotypes of 3-MCCD.

 Newborn screening using tandem mass spectrometry reveals an elevation of C5-hydroxy acylcarnitine on blood spots.
 Urine organic acid analysis shows elevation of 3-hydroxyisovaleric acid and 3-methylcrotonylglycine.
 Carnitine serum levels can be decreased.
 Lymphocyte and fibroblast assays show low to absent 3-MCC activity while other carboxylase enzymes have normal activity.
 Laboratory findings during an acute metabolic crisis include metabolic acidosis, hypoglycemia, and in some cases, mild hyperammonemia.
 Molecular genetic testing identifying two disease causing alleles confirms diagnosis.
 Newborn screening programs are available in the U.S. and some European countries.